 - Typhoon season runs from June to November

 - International health insurance in the Philippines is essential, along with cover for emergency evacuation

 Suitable Philippines insurance should be a priority if you are going to work, live or travel there.
 Due to ongoing conflicts with Islamic and Marxist groups there is some risk of terrorist activity and kidnapping throughout the country.
+High levels of crime are also a consideration.
 Standard travel insurance in the Philippines may not provide sufficient cover.

 |Accident and Evacuation|